This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Toughness”.

 d) Hardness, yield strength

-Explanation: For a material to be tough, it should have combination of good ductility and tensile strength.
+Explanation: For a material to be tough, it should have a combination of good ductility and tensile strength.
 Materials which don’t undergo plastic deformation lacks toughness.
 For example, ceramics have poor toughness.

 7. Which factor decreases toughness of material?